Last Updated on October 9, 2021 by Anne-Marie

 Pre-cooked, tail on shrimp – delicious and decadent!
 Plus, the tails act as handles so there’s almost no need for a fondue fork.

-Speaking of fondue forks, make sure there are enough for all your guests.
+Fondue forks: make sure there are enough for all your guests.
 Most fondue sets only come with four, so you may have to buy another set.

 My favorite fondue skewers are the type with handles in different colors.
 (Some sets have colored tips.)
 That way everyone knows which skewer is theirs so things don’t get mixed up